Extract Negative Numbers from Text in Google Sheets

 3. Do you provide an array formula to get negative or positive numbers from a string?

 Yep!
-We can code an array formula using the ArrayFormula function and open/close range within REGEXREPLACE.
+We can code an array formula using the ArrayFormula function and an open/closed range within REGEXREPLACE.

 Extract All Numbers Irrespective of Their Sign from Text Strings

 I have various sample text strings in the range A2:A16.
-See how to use a non-array formula first to reach our goal.
+Let’s first use a non-array formula to reach our goal.

 Since our values are in A2:A16, I have dragged this formula until B16.

-2. IFNA – Return blank if the above formula returns #N/A!
+• IFNA – Return blank if the above formula returns #N/A!.

-3. VALUE – It converts the text formatted numbers (result) into numbers.
+• VALUE – Convert the extracted text-formatted numbers into actual numbers.

 Formula Explanation (REGEXEXTRACT)

-\-? – Matches the hyphen character between zero and one time.
+• \-? – Matches the hyphen character zero or one time.

-In the above two, the question mark and asterisk are the quantifiers.
-In the following two, they are the question mark and the plus sign.
+In the above two, the quantifiers are the question mark (?) and the asterisk (*).

-\.? – Matches the period character between zero and one time.
+• \.? – Matches the period (decimal point) zero or one time.

-We can convert the above formula into an array formula.
+We can convert the above into an array formula.

-How to Get Multiple Negative or Positive Numbers from Single Text
+How to Get Multiple Negative or Positive Numbers from a Single Text

 In the above examples, some of the values in A2:A16 contain multiple numbers.

-The above array/non-array formulas only return 250.
-How do we get both of them?
+The previous formulas only return 250.
+How do we get both?

-In cell B2, copy-paste the following combo formula and drag it down as far as you want.
+In cell B2, copy-paste the following combo formula and drag it down:

 Formula Explanation (REGEXREPLACE)

-Earlier, we have used the regular expression \-?\d*\.?\d+ to extract negative or positive numbers in Google Sheets.
+Earlier, we used the regular expression \-?\d*\.?\d+ to extract negative or positive numbers in Google Sheets.

 =REGEXREPLACE(A2, "[^(\-?\d*\.?\d+)]", "|")